Moondram Pirai: Casting

-While discussing about the casting, Mahendra suggested Kamal Haasan as the lead actor as he "would do excellent work".
+While discussing the casting, Mahendra suggested Kamal Haasan as the lead actor as he "would do excellent work".
 Haasan has stated that, when Mahendra narrated the story of Moondram Pirai to him, he listened to Mahendra for about twenty minutes before accepting the role of the male lead Cheenu.
 The role of Bhagyalakshmi / Viji was initially offered to Sripriya, who could not accept the role due to her prior commitments.
 It was Haasan who successfully suggested Sridevi for the role.

 Silk Smitha, who had done around 20 films by then and was considered only for performing item numbers, was cast as the headmaster's sexually excited wife, as Mahendra wanted a woman who was "sexy and at the same time a rustic beauty".
 Poornam Viswanathan was initially reluctant to portray the headmaster as it deviated from the character roles he was then known for, but after convincing by Mahendra, agreed.

 Filming

 Principal photography began with a puja at Prasad Studios.
 Moondram Pirai was predominantly shot in Ooty and Ketti, a small town situated close to the former.
 Shooting also took place in Bangalore.
 Mahendra shot the montage shots for the songs "Poongatru" and "Kanne Kalaimaane" simultaneously.
 The interior shots of "Kanne Kalaimaane" were shot within two days with Mahendra "would shoot the exterior portions while we were moving from one location to another".

-For a minor fight scene involving Cheenu and Natarajan (K. Natraj), Haasan and Mahendra told the stunt choreographer "it shouldn't look like a regular movie fight, but like a street brawl".
+For a minor fight scene involving Cheenu and Natarajan (K. Natraj), Haasan and Mahendra told the stunt choreographer that it shouldn look like a street brawl, rather than a "regular movie fight".
 Natraj and Haasan performed their own stunts by jumping into a stream water.
 Haasan ensured he looked fit in the song "Ponmeni Uruguthey" and worked out to get a "sculpted physique".
 This was the film's only song to have rehearsals for one week in Madras (later renamed Chennai).
 Mahendra did not want to shoot the song in "flat light"; he shot it "in the early morning, from 6am to 8am, then we'd take a break, and then, we'd assemble again by 4.30pm, and then shoot from 5pm to 7pm, as the sun was setting" and managed to finish the song in five days.
 In April 2006, Mahendra said that the inclusion of the song was "absolutely unnecessary"; the sole reason for its inclusion was the presence of Smitha in the song to help promote the film.